Scrumpis/dndsR/README.md

 dndsR is primarily built for containerized command line usage but is also a loadable R library for more advanced users.

 ## Setup
 We currently recommend Docker and Singularity with CLI usage, however, if Orthofinder 2.5.4 and Diamond 2.1.14 are present on your system and R dependencies are installed, you can use the library directly in RStudio or similar.
 See Dockerfile for dependencies and dndsR-test-vignette.Rmd (under development) for usage.

+### Before you start:
+- If conducting annotation term enrichment, ensure term versions in GFFs are the same at least within each comparison (i.e., both genomes annotated with IPR 83.0) to avoid erroneous results

 ### Clone the Repo
 ```